By Andrew McGregor

 ST. JOHNSBURY —Town officials and developers will soon cut the ribbon on a solar field that promises to deliver myriad benefits to St. Johnsbury.

-“This project is a great example of putting unproductive land back into productive use via a renewable energy project,” said Kevin Davis, vice president of sales at Norwich Solar Technologies.
+“This project is a great example of putting unproductive land back into productive use via a renewable energy project,” said Kevin Davis, vice president of sales at Norwich Solar.
 The site is a former sand pit.

 “I think that most people agree that we need more renewable energy projects to help reduce the damaging effects of climate change, but there is often reluctance to put them in locations that are highly visible or on land that is otherwise productive.
 This project eliminates both of those concerns,” said Davis.